KentenRoth/100DaysOfCode/README.md

 Today has been incredibly frustrating.
 I know what I want to do, but getting it done has not been happening.
 I need to take a break from coding for the day and just read.
 So I am going to possibly be done coding for the day and off my computer.
 I still might jump on later to do stuff and try a couple of things, but I won't be spending hours looking to figure things out as I have been.
 I hope I can get a decent amount of reading done.
 I want to finish the book I have been reading, and then I can focus on Clean Code.

 ---

+Day 21

+Today went better than yesterday.
+I ended up changing the design to something that I could knock out.
+I'm not giving up on what I wanted to do, and I will find a way to build out a carousel in React.
+After I finish off the website, I am working on I plan on building out an entire project for an image carousel in React.
+That way I will have the components when needed for future projects.
+I spent today brainstorming ideas for things I can build in JS/React to help me improve my skills.
+I want to start with easier projects and then work my way to more difficult projects.

+---